knpuniversity/oauth/knpu/refresh-token.rst

 Using the Refresh Token
 -----------------------

-Let's undo that code and change things back to ask for an authorization code.
+Let's undo our change and go back to asking for an authorization code.

 We can't see it visually, but when we try the whole process, the user record in the database now has a ``coopRefreshToken`` saved to it.